conan-io/docs/extending/sanitizers.rst

 Then, you can add different sanitizers calling, for example, to :command:`conan install ..
 -s compiler.address_sanitizer=True -s compiler.undefined_sanitizer=True`

+A drawback of this approach is that not all the combinations will be valid or will make sense, but it is up to the consumer to use it correctly.

 Passing the information to the compiler or build system
 -------------------------------------------------------